 This is by no means a comprehensive report on dental crowns.
 There are many different ways to make them.
 Impressions can be digital, others can be silicone.
-Crowns can be made from metal, resin, or many different types of ceramic.
-Some crowns material are heated and then pressed into a mold, some are milled out of a block or disc of material.
+They can be made from metal, resin, or many different types of ceramic.
+Some materials for caps are heated and then pressed into a mold, some are milled out of a block or disc of material.
 This video focuses on how the bulk of the crowns at Birmingham, AL dentist office AdVance Dental are made.
 Currently most of Dr. Marc Vance’s crowns are milled out of zirconia in a lab setting from a silicone impression taken in the office.

 Check out AdVance Dental’s YouTube page for more videos about dentistry, our office, and more!